Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSettings-c.rst

 #.
 Always refer to the same key using the same case.
 For example, if you refer to a key as "text fonts" in one place in your code, don't refer to it as "Text Fonts" somewhere else.

 #.
 Avoid key names that are identical except for the case.
-For example, if you have a key called "MainWindow", don't try to save another key as "mainwindow".
+For example, if you have a key called "`MainWindow <https://doc.qt.io/qt-6/designer-to-know.html#mainwindow>`_", don't try to save another key as "mainwindow".

 #.
 Do not use slashes ('/' and '\\') in section or key names; the backslash character is used to separate sub keys (see below).
 On windows '\\' are converted by :sip:ref:`~PyQt6.QtCore.QSettings` to '/', which makes them identical.